VericaD/nobel_laureates_pc/documentation/results/occupation_distribution_results.md

 # Distribution of the disciplines in relation to the geographical origin of the Nobel laureates
-Question: Is there a correlation between a laureate's socio-demographic (geographical origin) factors and their discipline?
+**Research question** : Is there a relationship between a laureate’s geographical origin and their chosen discipline?

 ## Distribution of the disciplines across continents
 ![Distribution of continets](../../notebooks_jupyter/wikidata_exploration/images/image_discipline/discipline_period_destribution.png "Distribution of the continets")